apache/mesos/docs/network-monitoring.md

 The currently configured host ephemeral port range can be discovered at any time using the command `sysctl net.ipv4.ip_local_port_range`.
-If ports need to be set aside for slave containers, the ephemeral port range can be updated in `/etc/sysctl.conf`.
+If ports need to be set aside for agent containers, the ephemeral port range can be updated in `/etc/sysctl.conf`.
 Rebooting after the update will apply the change and eliminate the possibility that ports are already in use by other processes.
 For example, by adding the following:

     # net.ipv4.ip_local_port_range defines the host ephemeral port range, by
     # default 32768-61000.
-We reduce this range to allow the Mesos slave to
+We reduce this range to allow the Mesos agent to
     # allocate ports 32768-57344
     # net.ipv4.ip_local_port_range = 32768 61000
     net.ipv4.ip_local_port_range = 57345 61000